gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 }
 ```

-Let's read the delta table and register it as a table, so we can query it using SQL
+Back in Spark, let's read the delta table and register it as a table, so we can query it using SQL

 ```
 spark.read.format("delta").load(deltaTableDest).createOrReplaceTempView("airports")